jackseceng/LinkShort/readme.md

 # LinkShort - Containerised URL shortener

-This is the Python code and Docker/Kubernetes configuration for a link shortening web app
+This is the Python code and Docker configuration for a link shortening web app

 **This is not a functional application yet,  I will make a full release when it is in a secure, production ready state**